Skip to main content

 Undergraduate Student Researcher

-Ananya Achanta is a freshman at UCSD who is pursuing a B.S. in Neurobiology.
+Ananya is a freshman at UCSD who is pursuing a B.S. in Neurobiology.
 She is interested in neuroscience and the impact of metabolism on autism and epilepsy.
 Ananya wants to pursue an M.D/Ph.D to pursue her passions in research and clinical work.
 Outside of school and research, Ananya likes to play the piano, read, and explore beaches in San Diego.

 • Jeffrey Smith, B.S.